 Heart failure that occurs as a result of a previous heart attack can lead to a condition called ischemic cardiomyopathy.
-During a heart attack a portion of the left ventricle muscle - the main pumping chamber of the heart - is deprived of blood and dies, creating a scar that does not contract along with the rest of the healthy tissue in the left ventricle.
-This scar prevents the left ventricle from efficiently pumping blood to the rest of the body and it becomes volume overloaded.
-The left ventricle becomes larger and eventually heart failure develops and worsens, severely impairing quality of life and ultimately leading to death.
+During a heart attack a portion of the left ventricle muscle - the main pumping chamber of the heart - is deprived of blood, creating scar tissue that does not contract along with the rest of the healthy muscle in the left ventricle.
+This scar tissue prevents the left ventricle from efficiently pumping blood to the rest of the body.
+To compensate for this inefficiency, the left ventricle becomes larger and the healthy muscle must work harder.
+Eventually, heart failure develops and continuously worsens, severely impairing quality of life and ultimately leading to death.

 Without normal blood flow from the left ventricle, patients feel fatigued and short of breath, unable to comfortably conduct even simple everyday activities.
 Common symptoms of heart failure can include the following:

 Recognizing the signs and symptoms of heart failure can help you and others tell if you’re in danger and whether to notify your doctor.
 A good way to identify the signs of heart failure is to remember the acronym FACES:

 F = Fatigue (feeling really tired and run down).

 A = Activity limitation (unable to comfortably perform simple, everyday activities such as walking, gardening or climbing steps).